Quark-Games/YEquals/README.md

 # Credits
 This function simulator is created by the QuarkGame organisation in 2018.
-The functionality is lessen than Desmos or Grapher on Mac.
+The grapher has less functionality than Desmos or Grapher on Mac.
 However, it is completed with minimalist design and simple algorithms.

 [QuarkGame official website](https://jiziao6.wixsite.com/quarkgame)